Akashkpython/akashshare-se-app/INSTALLATION_INSTRUCTIONS.md

 1. Copy the entire `dist\win-unpacked` folder to the target PC
 2. Navigate to the folder and double-click `Akash Share.exe` to run the application
 3. Note: This method does not create desktop shortcuts or start menu entries
+3. **Note**: This method does not create desktop shortcuts or start menu entries.

 ## Uninstallation
 To uninstall Akash Share from your system: